-Perspective | Congress’s big tech report shows why anti-trust history is so important
+Perspective | Congress’s big tech report shows why antitrust history is so important

 Drawing on more than a century of anti-monopoly practices and policies, the report suggests legal changes that would repair and diversify our economy.
 Powerful tech platforms, bloated through acquisitions, should be broken up in ways that ensure they can no longer leverage their monopolies to take over other markets, the report says.
 The merger laws should be strengthened to prevent the kind of takeovers that created the tech titans and nearly every other monopoly in America.
 Our anti-monopoly law should be expanded to make clear that overcharging and locking in customers, spying on rivals or abusing workers by a dominant company is illegal.
 The list of proposed updates to the law is long.

-The report calls on Congress to pass laws reinforcing the democratically-set rules of our core antitrust statutes and their amendments.
-Over the last century, lawmakers studied monopoly power and passed legislation to curb it.
+The report calls on Congress to pass laws reinforcing the democratically set rules of our core antitrust statutes and their amendments.
+Over the past century, lawmakers studied monopoly power and passed legislation to curb it.
 Now, however, a half century of pro-monopoly court decisions have undone that democratic intent, allowing companies to build monopolies and buttress them through predatory pricing, forcing customers to buy products and services, and gouging small businesses that rely on the monopolies to sell and ship their goods.
 In that way, this report is a reclamation project.
-This is our democratically elected representatives taking power back from monopoly, manifested in a 450-page declaration that both looks back at our proud anti-monopoly history, and forward to a more hopeful future.
+This is our democratically elected representatives taking power back from monopoly, manifested in a 450-page declaration that both looks back at our proud anti-monopoly history and forward to a more hopeful future.

 Should Congress fail to act, as it did in the 1960s, it risks handing over our economy and our democracy to the powerful private interests Americans have fought for a century to keep at bay.
 As the report says, “These firms have too much power, and that power must be reined in and subject to appropriate oversight and enforcement.
 Our economy and democracy are at stake.”